Consensys/doctools.template-site/docs/contribute/index.md

 ## Code of conduct

-This project and, everyone participating in it, are governed by the [contributor covenant code of conduct](../reference/code-of-conduct.md).
+This project and everyone participating in it are governed by the [contributor covenant code of conduct](../reference/code-of-conduct.md).
 By contributing to documentation, you're expected to uphold this code.
 Please report unacceptable behavior to [`private-quorum@consensys.net`](mailto:private-quorum@consensys.net).